azure-ad-b2c/samples/policies/impersonation/readme.md

 1. On the last step Azure AD B2C issues the access token, with the claims specified in the RelyingParty XML element, including the impersonated user's email address - `impersonatedUser` claim type

 ## Authorization
 The authorization is based on the value of the `extension_can_impersonate` claim type.
 If the value is `1`, the user is allowed to impersonate.
 You should use Azure AD Graph API to set the value of the extension attribute.
-For example, send an HTTP `PATCH` request to:
+For example, send an HTTP `PATCH` request to update the user's profile:

 ```HTTP
 https://graph.windows.net/your-tenant.onmicrosoft.com/users/user-id